If you are looking for a career where you can inspire, motivate and make a difference to the lives of young people, teaching is for you.

 Scholarships and Bursaries

-A range of funding options are available to help you Train to Teach, including Postgraduate Teaching Bursaries worth up to £20,000.
+A range of funding options are available to help you Train to Teach, including Scholarships worth up to £29,000 by independent institutions, and Postgraduate Teaching Bursaries worth up to £27,000.
 Search UEA’s Scholarship Finder to check your eligibility, details of how to apply and closing dates.

 Tuition Fee and Maintenance Loans